24/7 Help Line(888) 342-7748

-Click here to return to the first part in the series, "Introduction to Heroin Abuse and Addiction."
+Click here to start at the beginning, “Introduction to Heroin Abuse and Addiction.”

 Heroin abuse during pregnancy and the indirect consequences (e.g., lack of prenatal care) have been associated with negative consequences including low birth weight which is an important risk factor for later developmental problems.
 Methadone maintenance combined with prenatal care and a comprehensive drug treatment program can improve many of the negative outcomes associated with untreated heroin abuse, although infants exposed to methadone during pregnancy typically require treatment for withdrawal symptoms.
 In the United States, several studies have found buprenorphine to be equally effective and as safe as methadone in the adult outpatient treatment of opioid dependence.
 Given this efficacy among adults, current studies are attempting to establish the safety and effectiveness of buprenorphine in opioid-dependent pregnant women.
 For women who do not want or are not able to receive pharmacotherapy for their heroin addiction, detoxification from opiates during pregnancy can be accomplished with relative safety, although the likelihood of relapse to heroin use should be considered.